In 2021, we must show that Black Lives Matter beyond diversity theater

 In recent months, companies have taken a number of strides to address the racial disparity in our industry.
 SoftBank, the largest tech investor, announced a $100 million Opportunity Fund and shortly afterward, Andreesen Horowitz announced the aforementioned Talent x Opportunity Fund, which started with donations of $2.2 million from the firm’s partners.
 Their focus is to train and seed capital to underrepresented founders.
 The swift action from these larger players emphasized that the capital exists and can be funneled to Black entrepreneurs; it simply has not been channelled for equity.
 VCs need to ensure that their networks are intentionally diverse to really make a difference.

 Your network starts with your team.
 “Who you know” often mirrors what your firm looks like—and ultimately where you invest.
 If you don’t have a diverse workforce that can provide referrals or diverse social networks, then you should ensure you are tapping into the right organizations and networks to recruit diverse talent, including 2050, Jopwell, Noirefy, and Tech Connection.
 There should be no excuse when it comes to finding Black or minority talent.
-We are there, and are equally talented as our white counterparts.
+We are there, and are as equally talented as our white counterparts.

 From a deal-flow perspective, we’ve found great success in partnering with other VCs globally to produce virtual office hour events that have helped us connect with founders and investors from beyond our ecosystem and across demographics, geographies, and sectors.
 This approach can be just as effective as creating a targeted fund for diverse founders.